getnelson/nelson/docs/src/hugo/content/getting-started/install.md

 ### Running on Kubernetes

 Nelson can also be operated on top of Kubernetes (even if that same cluster is the one being managed by Nelson).
-When deploying to Kubernetes, Nelson operates like any other container applciation with the exception that it requires the use of a [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to which Nelson can journal its state (database, job logs etc).
+When deploying to Kubernetes, Nelson operates like any other container application with the exception that it requires the use of a [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to which Nelson can journal its state (database, job logs etc).

 As the Kubernetes configurations are rather verbose, the Nelson teams has provided a set of example configuration files [in the getnelson/kubernetes-configuration](https://github.com/getnelson/kubernetes-configuration) repository on Github.